azzam-xela/azzam-xela.github.io/README.md

 Welcome to the source code for my GitHub website!
-This website serves as a personal portfolio, a blog, or a showcase of my projects, and it is built using github pages, Jekyll templates, and HTML/CSS.
+This website serves as a personal portfolio.
+It is built using github pages, Jekyll templates, and some HTML/CSS I sketchily cobbled together.

 Todo:
 - [ ] Create a section for blog posts